GlobalCraft2020/multicraft/README.md

 -----
 NB : JAR files, links or anything else of the textual content are not mine but property of respective editors.
 © 2019 - 2020

+I dont own the code.
+Credits goes to the respected owners!
+Thanks ValentinTh for most of the code.